Stahlratte – Crossing from Panama to Colombia

 Here are the negative comments;

-- We expected food was better
+- We expected that the food was better

 - Crew was very unfriendly and kind of rude.

 - We wish that we have been told that we need to wash the dishes in the boat :))